HHS/TANF-app/scripts/README.md

 This script installs the `sudo` command and all of its dependencies if it is not already present.

 ### Where it's used
+sudo-check.sh is used in the sudo-check [CircleCI command](../.circleci/config.yml#L85)
 ---
 </details>